etheodoraki/Database-Uni/README.md

 If the course includes lab work, lab grades are also inserted.
 If grades already exist for certain students, the function updates them accordingly.

 1.3.
-Proposed Records Generation (Optional)
+Proposed Records Generation
-A function (optional) generates proposed course registrations for all students based on their current semester, considering prerequisites and past courses taken.
+A function generates proposed course registrations for all students based on their current semester, considering prerequisites and past courses taken.
 The number of proposed registrations per student is capped at six, prioritizing courses from earlier semesters.

 1.4.
-Future Course Creation (Optional)
+Future Course Creation
-Another optional function creates semester-based course offerings for a specified future semester.
+Another function creates semester-based course offerings for a specified future semester.
 Course information, instructors, lab staff, and lab assignments are copied from the most recent semester for each course.

 ### 2. Data Retrieval and Calculation Functions <a name="data-retrieval"></a>